It’s a bit tricky to find reliable and actionable SEO advice for WooCommerce right now.

 So, no plugin for image optimization.
 Download all the images from the uploads and theme folder and optimize them with one of the above tools.

 Again, a tedious job!

 Just take a look at the results after you’re done, and it will feel amazing.
-Not only that, but the store will keep its enjoyable look and feel.
+Not only that, but the store will keep its charming look and feel.

 Nice to have